saadtariq-ds/Next-Word-Prediction/README.md

 # Next-Word-Prediction
  This project aims to develop a deep learning model for predicting the next word in a given sequence of words.
-The model is built using LSTM networks, which are well-suited for sequence prediction tasks
+The model is built using LSTM and GRU networks, which are well-suited for sequence prediction tasks

 ## Features
-- Deep Learning Model: Uses an Long Short-Term Memory (LSTM) built with TensorFlow/Keras.
+- Deep Learning Model: Uses an Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) built with TensorFlow/Keras.
 - Interactive UI: Powered by Streamlit for real-time predictions.

 ## Installation